Types of Journalism: 21 Different Types of Journalism

 7. Economic Journalism

-Economic journalism is a significant type of journalism that covers the country’s financial issues, events, systems, and policies.
-It also includes the analytical report and comparative analysis of the financial state in the country.
+Economic journalism is a significant type of journalism that covers the country's financial issues, events, systems, and policies.
+It also includes an analytical report and comparative analysis of the financial state of the country.
 The reporters must have good knowledge of the economy in the country to report these types of news.
 The businessmen are the fundamental readers of this column.
 The journalists collect information by interviewing the finance manager, owner, investor, and company employee.

 For example, "Lockdown hit the economy during the the Eid ul Adha Festival."